 All four are subcategories of the Beacon gateway.
 So, you cannot use the two terms interchangeably.

 A beacon gateway is easier to install as compared to an average RFID reader.
 You only connect it and configure it to make it ready to use without worrying about any interference or antennas.
 It’s quick to place it in a central location after configuration.

-You don’t require special skills and coding efforts to make it ready for the internet of things.
-Once you install and configure, all Bluetooth-enabled devices can use it.
+You don’t require special skills and coding efforts to make it ready for the Internet of Things.
+Once you install and configure it, all Bluetooth-enabled devices can use it.

 You don’t have to worry about the temperatures in an industrial setting, as a beacon gateway can operate flawlessly in industrial operation conditions.

 Beacon gateway is a small device and consumes low power, especially during WIFI transferring.
 It averagely consumes 80mA.
 It’s one of the most preferred wireless communication devices due to its low power consumption property.

 Beacon gateways are small in size and hence portable.
 You can also install them in any spot in your building.

 Deploying a gateway beacon is a tedious and challenging activity, especially if not done by a professional.
 Therefore, you have to begin from the ground up if you want to install it successfully.

 First, start by learning the beacon technology basics.
 When you clearly understand all the terminologies, try to have a comprehensive picture of how gateway beacons work.
 For a seamless deployment process, follow the following steps;

 You should first define all the business requirements for a flourishing deployment.
 You can successfully do this by holding a meeting with your technical team.
 This panel will help you do a thorough business analysis.
 This will help in establishing significant gaps in your business operations.